Welcome to the summary of what's good to know when travelling in beautiful Norway by train.

 Though if you would like help with planning a train journey within or to/from Norway, or want to add some Norwegian destinations to a European train travel itinerary, take a look at ShowMeTheJourney's new Concierge Service.

-Eleven things worth particularly worth knowing about Norwegian train travel:
+Twelve things worth particularly worth knowing about Norwegian train travel:

-(1) In 2017, Vy took over from NSB as the national rail operator in Norway, so rail tickets can be booked on the Vy website or app; but other operators have now won contracts to operate some of the busiest long distance routes in Norway:
+(1) In 2017, Vy took over from NSB as the national rail operator in Norway, so rail tickets for journeys across Norway can be booked on the Vy website or app

 The main long-distance routes still operated by Vy are: